Aricg/portable_env/README.md

 Notes
 =====
-* If no user is give this script assumes root@some.remote.machine.net
+* If no user is given this script assumes root@some.remote.machine.net
 * scp's everything in dotfiles/* to the remote machine ~/.$RANDOM.nameofdotfile
 * call additional scripts from dotfiles/bashrc
 * This script traps all files than it copies and removes them on exit